 For instance, any house built between 1900 and 1985 is automatically a candidate for an oil tank sweep, as tank installation was standard practice during that period.
 If a vent pipe, fill pipe, or above-ground tank is present in the yard, there is a good chance that a UST is just below.

-You may also notice symptoms of a leak, such as:
+You may also notice symptoms of a leaking oil tank, such as:

 - Increased heating costs